-As one of the top-rated players in the country and the all-time leader in passing yards for the state of Alabama, quarterback Jamarcus Russell decided to leave Mobile and play his college football career with the LSU Tigers as a part of the 2003 signing class.
+As one of the top-rated players in the country and the all-time leader in passing yards for the state of Alabama, quarterback Jamarcus Russell decided to leave Mobile and play his college football career with the LSU Tigers football team as a part of the 2003 signing class.

 He got his first playing time as a sophomore in 2004 and played in 36 games over three seasons.
 He threw for 6,625 passing yards, 52 touchdowns and 21 interceptions.
-He threw an epic game-winning touchdown after Hurricane Katrina in 2005.
+He threw an epic game-winning touchdown in a football game after Hurricane Katrina in 2005.
 After the 2006 season, when he passed for 3,129 yards and 28 touchdowns against just eight interceptions, he became one of the top prospects headed into the 2007 NFL Draft.